Is 22/7 a rational or irrational number?

 What are Rational Numbers?

-Numbers that may be represented as a fraction, as well as positive, negative, and zero, are known as rational numbers.
+Numbers that may be represented as fractions, as well as positive, negative, and zero, are known as rational numbers.
 It may be expressed as p/q, where q is not zero.
 The term “rational” comes from the word “ratio,” which refers to a comparison of two or more values or integer numbers, and is also known as a fraction.
 It is the ratio of two numbers in simple terms.
 All whole numbers, natural numbers, fractions of integers, integers, and terminating decimals are rational numbers.

 Examples of Rational Numbers